hapax/hapax.github.io/about.md

 Further academic details can be found in my CV (available on request).

-I'm originally from Melbourne, Australia, where I completed a BSc in maths and MSc in physics.
+I'm originally from Melbourne, Australia, where I completed a BSc in maths and an MSc in physics.
 When I'm not working on physics, I enjoy science outreach, art, literature, recreational coding, and philosophy (among other things).
 Check out my [blog](https://hapax.github.io) for more!